hutchskistoke/avalanche-observations/README.md

 #### MVP

 - Create an API using Airtable
-- Render data in a feed style with newest data displayed at the top
+- Render data in a feed style with newest data displayed at the top of the page
 - Create a form component that allows users to add an observation
 - Create a clickable delete button to remove a post
 - Create an About component that explains the purpose of this site